1,021,696 Massachusetts residents have Original Medicare. Some of the more than one million residents have different parts of Medicare.

 Private carriers will offer these supplemental plans at a low monthly premium to allow you better benefits that Original Medicare doesn’t cover.

-Massachusetts residents who choose a Medigap plan will typically get a Part D prescription drug plan to cover their medication at a low cost.
+Massachusetts residents who choose a Medigap plan will typically get a Part D prescription drug plan to cover their medication at lower costs.
+Unicare is a popular Part D plan that offers this coverage in MA

 Medicare Advantage plan is another option for supplemental healthcare.
 This plan allows for emergency coverage in Massachusetts and outside the state.
 They also provide dental, hearing, and vision, which Original Medicare does not cover.